 For the first six weeks of the course, individual contests will be held on Fridays, each with three or four problems.
 100% will be given to any question correctly submitted during the contest.
 80% will be given to any question correctly submitted after the contest, before the test data is posted.
 60% will be given to any question correctly submitted after the test data is posted.
-For any submissions that don't work, a maximum of 50% will be awarded, depending on the number of test cases the submission solves correctly.
+No credit will be given for questions not correctly solved by the Wednesday morning (10 am) after the contest has completed.